roydegeest/rakwireless-docs/docs/knowledge-hub/tutorials/tips-on-getting-started-with-rak-commercial-gateway-lora-server/README.md

 ### Step 4: Application

 In order to have your nodes be authenticated and to see the decrypted data you need to have an Application created.
-Simply enter a name in the text field and press the “**Add**” button.
+Simply enter a name in the text field and press the “<b>Add</b>” button.

 <rk-img
   src="/assets/images/knowledge-hub/tutorials/tips-on-getting-started-with-rak-commercial-gateway-lora-server/application-creation.jpg"